 When you combine this with research indicating that our gut microbiomes may have developed to change in response to temperature fluctuations, you get some fascinating implications.

-Of course, this only applies if you're living a lifestyle that exposes you to seasonal change––and for many in the modern Western world, the most winter we experience is looking out the window.
-Spending time in climate-controlled buildings and eating a standard diet year round can confuse your body into thinking that the seasons aren't actually changing, which means that it doesn't transition completely into "winter mode."
+Of course, this only applies if you're living a lifestyle that exposes you to seasonal change––and for many in the modern Western world, we experience much of the seasons by looking out the window.
+Spending time in climate-controlled buildings and eating a standard diet year round can confuse your body into thinking that the seasons aren't actually changing, which means that it doesn't transition completely into "spring mode."

 And since research shows that changes in bacterial populations can become permanent over generations, the stakes become even more clear.
 While our ancestors' and the Hadza's microbiomes have the diet and lifestyle support they need to recover from season to season, many of our microbiomes don't, and the effects could be more serious than we thought.9